The Four-Season Pantry

-Feeding Ourselves - It is all about nutrition and how to provide it, year-round, every day, multiple times.
+Feeding Ourselves - It's all about nutrition and how to provide it, year-round, every day, multiple times.
 You can either:

-- Eat things in their freshest state, which means for us means straight from the soil, the focus of this page
+- Eat things in their freshest state, which for us means straight from garden

 - Store things that are still alive, in a state of "suspended animation"